go-playground/pool/README.md

 	go get -u gopkg.in/go-playground/pool.v1

-Then import the validator package into your own code.
+Then import the pool package into your own code.

 	import "gopkg.in/go-playground/pool.v1"